Creative Resources for the Arts

 Meet the 2023 Arts Leaders

 With a $140,000 grant from Cuyahoga Arts & Culture, Assembly for the Arts launched the Creative Impact Fund (CIF) to support the investment and growth of transformative arts projects in redlined communities in Cleveland and East Cleveland that lack arts investment.
 More than 140 creatives applied for 16 spots.
-In addition to $6,250 stipends per participant, CIF provides professional development, marketing support, and the opportunity make network connections.
+In addition to a $6,250 stipend, each CIF awardee receives access to professional development and marketing support, industry connections, and an Assembly membership.

 Meet the Artists